6-Diazo-5-oxo-L-norleucine: Chemistry

 DON is a water-soluble yellowish powder, which can be dissolved also in aqueous solutions of methanol, acetone or ethanol, but dissolution in absolute alcohols is difficult.
 Solutions of at least 50 μM DON in 0.9% NaCl are lightly yellowish.
 The crystalline form appears as yellowish greenish needles.
 The specific rotation is [α]26D +21° (c = 5.4% in H2O).
 In phosphate buffer, pH 7 are the ultraviolet absorption maxima at 274 nm (E1%1 cm.
 683) and 244 nm (E1%1 cm 376).

 Biochemistry

 DON is used as inhibitor of different glutamine utilizing enzymes.
-Due to its similarity to glutamine it can enter catalytic centres of these enzymes and inhibits them by covalent binding, or more precisely by alkylation.
+Due to its similarity to glutamine, it can enter catalytic centres of these enzymes and inhibits them by covalent binding, or more precisely, by alkylation.
 The following table gives a survey of DON targets.

 Pharmacology

 DON is a cytotoxic inhibitor of many enzymes of nucleotide synthesis.
-It could be shown in vitro that DON treatment led to apoptosis, the programmed cell death.
-Different pathways were investigated.
-So it could be shown that the inner mitochondrial membrane was damaged, and single strand DNA breaks were observed.
+It could be shown in vitro that DON treatment led to apoptosis, or programmed cell death.
+Different pathways were investigated; it could be shown that the inner mitochondrial membrane was damaged, and that single strand DNA breaks occurred.
 The exact mode of action remains unclear and needs further research.

-DON is not approved as pharmaceutical agent, but is tested in combination with a recombinant glutaminase in clinical trials for the treatment of different solid tumors.
+DON has not been approved as a pharmaceutical agent; however, it has been tested in combination with a recombinant glutaminase in clinical trials for the treatment of different solid tumors.